Novurix/Perlin-Noise-Generator/README.md

 # Perlin Noise Generator

-code the automatically makes a perlin noise using decimals from 0 to 1.
+Code that automatically makes a perlin noise using decimals from 0 to 1.
+This code creates 2D perlin noise